 This area was fun to create!
 I think every child needs that corner where they can be creative and artistic.

 As you can see the drawing/magnetic board here is in the actual fireplace.
-We boarded it up with large piece of MDF wood, and then painted it with DULUX magnetic paint (that was a nightmare might I add – it took about 7 coats to get it magnetic!).
+We boarded it up with a large piece of MDF wood, and then painted it with DULUX magnetic paint (that was a nightmare might I add – it took about 7 coats to get it magnetic!).

 I hung a roll of IKEA drawing paper to the top using a dowel rod and slid the paper under a piece of thick cardboard to keep it in place.

-The ramps where made using guttering pipes.
+The ramps were made using guttering pipes.

 I painted them as seen in pictures and attached them at an angle off the side of the IKEA KALLAX cube.

-To make the road ramp, I used timber floor boards and chalk painted them.
+To make the road ramp, I used timber floorboards and chalk painted them.